turingschool/career-development-curriculum/module_three/finding_opportunities.md

 * What steps you will take to apply

 ### Group Practice: You Found a Job Listing, Now What?
 Now that we have some job listings, we need to dig deeper.
-Remember, if we really want these jobs, we need to create connections with the people and the companies behind the job listings.
+Remember, if we really want these jobs, we need to create connections with the people and the companies behind the job listings so we can become referral candidates.

-Recap of outreach here
+Using this job listing, I'm going to update my Jobtrack and create a plan for outreach using the guidelines we discussed last module in the [Outreach & Networking Session](https://github.com/turingschool/career-development-curriculum/blob/master/module_two/outreach_and_networking.md):

+* Update my contacts -- how do I find contact information?
+* Craft my email -- what should I say?
+* Create a task/Set up a meeting

 Need more help?
 Join the #cold-outreach channel and come to their sessions

+**What else?**

+* Create a tailored resume for the position
+* Write a tailored cover letter for the position
+* Research the technologies/libraries the company uses to use in an upcoming project

+### Your Turn: Conduct Research & Update Your Jobtrack.io Account
+You have 10 minutes now to get started researching and adding opportunities you're interested in to your Jobtrack.io account.

-###
+### Closing & Next Steps
+It's important to take the time now to organize your job search.
+Take these steps to make this process less daunting and empower yourself.

+Next week, you'll be going on Job Shadowing.
+We know that this is *not* a job interview, but it is an opportunity to create connections with others in the industry.
+Add contact information and other info to your Jobtrack from your Job Shadowing experience.

 ### Meetup Differently